Carter Brothers

-Carter Brothers manufactured railroad cars in northern California during the late 19th century.
+Carter Brothers was a manufacturer of railroad cars in northern California during the late 19th century.
 The firm was founded in 1872 by two Irish carriage-makers who moved to California during the American Civil War.
 Their cars built more than a century earlier were used into the 21st century on the San Francisco cable car system and the White Pass and Yukon Route.

 Thomas Carter

 Thomas Carter was born in Ireland, and immigrated to the United States to work as a carriage-maker in western New York.
 He arrived in California via Panama in 1862 to become shop foreman of the Sacramento Valley Railroad.
 Thomas moved to Portland, Oregon in 1869 to build cars for the railroad to Oregon City.

 Martin Carter

 Thomas' brother Martin Carter worked as a carriage-maker for the Clark Carriage Factory across the Canada–United States border in Toronto.
 Martin came to California in 1863 joining his brother working for the Sacramento Valley Railroad while their railroad shops were building horse-drawn street cars for the Market Street car line.
 When his brother left for Oregon, Martin applied his carpentry skills to building stairs for the California State Capitol and similarly grand buildings of Sacramento.